Getting the Garage Together

 - Give yourself room to grow.
 If you are a family with young children, your needs are very different than a family with teenagers.
 Make sure your storage solutions can grow with your needs.

 - Label, label, label!
 More so than almost any other space in the home, the garage needs to be well labeled.
-It can easily become the de facto dumping ground for the transition between car and home, so encourage your family to put things back in their proper spot with clearly labeled baskets, drawers and shelving.
+It can easily become the de facto dumping ground for the transition between car and home, so encourage your family to put things back in their proper spot with clearly labeled baskets, drawers, shelving & other garage accessories.

 Steve’s quick tips when it comes to tackling the garage space?